snaewe/omniorbpy/README.txt

   ../configure CXX=/usr/bin/platform_c++ PYTHON=/usr/local/bin/python2.3

-If you do not have Autoconf support on your platform, you must install the omniORBpy source in the $TOP/src/lib directory of a working omniORB 4.1 tree.
-Then, in the $TOP/src/lib/omniORBpy directory, simply do a gnumake export.
+If you do not have Autoconf support on your platform (e.g. on Windows), you must install the omniORBpy source in the $TOP/src/lib directory of a working omniORB 4.1 tree.
+Make sure the directory is called omniORBpy -- if you downloaded a release archive you must rename the directory to remove the version from the directory name.

+Once you have the source in the right place, simply do a make export in the $TOP/src/lib/omniORBpy directory.

 Using omniORBpy